- Pervading Sense of Being Blocked

 And that’s where my study of the reasons Japan’s youth have lost their confidence was supposed to end.
 But in fact recently, I have felt that the potential of significant change coming to them has appeared.

-This was the Great East Japan Earthquake which happened on March 11.
-Having experienced such a big event during their youth, it is possible that, like the wartime generation, they will begin to develop determination and toughness.
+This was the Great East Japan Earthquake which happened on March 11, 2011 and this ongoing corona virus pandemic.
+Having experienced such big events during their youth, it is possible that, like the wartime generation, they will begin to develop determination and toughness.
 Many young people have been holding fund-raising campaigns in the streets, and a lot of them have also gone to volunteer in the stricken areas.
 The increase in couples getting married since the disaster has been reported quite often in the media, and this is probably also an example of young people’s determination.

 Young people, accepting that the world is unstable to begin with, rather than feeling threatened by that instability, may contradict the argument that they have become stability-oriented.
 For example, young entrepreneurs may appear.
 The number of young people who, think it’s a shame not to enjoy life without fearing the over-connected relationships of mobile-phone culture, who become “AKY” (an acronym for the expression meaning “dare to be unable to read the air” – Aete Kuki wo Yomenai wo enjiru) and stop “reading the air,” who concentrate on doing what they love, will probably increase.